ithoidis/semi-supervised-audio-based-machine-condition-monitoring/README.md

 # Learning discriminative embeddings from multi-channel raw audio for semi-supervised machine condition monitoring

+**ATTENTION: Unpublished work** This study is currently under-review

 This repository containes the source code along with the detailed results and visualization of the research study "Learning discriminative embeddings from multi-channel raw audio for semi-supervised machine condition monitoring".

 ## Authors
 Iordanis Thoidis, Marios Giouvanakis, George Papanikolaou.

 Laboratory of Electroacoustics and TV Systems,

 School of Electrical and Computer Engineering,

 Faculty of Engineering,

 Aristotle University of Thessaloniki,

 Greece

 ## Abstract